-Quick Black Bean and Green Chile Soup is made from pantry staples in under 30 minutes!
+This Black Bean and Green Chile Soup is made from pantry staples in under 30 minutes!

 Most days I never know what to make for lunch.
 I end up scrounging around for dinner leftovers (my fav).
 I really don’t like cold sandwiches, but prefer a salad or something hot.

 My 4-year-old prefers anything that involves a tortilla.
 Luckily she’s good about eating vegetables, so I figure it evens itself out in the end.

 If I’m feeling on top of things at the point in the day or if hubs is coming home for lunch, I have a handful of soups in my stash that only take 20 minutes or so.
 And require very little (if any) chopping.